 Military Ski Patrol 1924

 Art Competitions 1948

 That’s all for today, folks!
-I hope you’ve enjoyed this Data Analysis tutorial, and maybe you’ve got a new interesting fact to bring up in your next family dinner.
+I hope you’ve enjoyed this Statistical Analysis tutorial, and maybe you’ve got a new interesting fact to bring up in your next family dinner.

 And if you feel anything in this article was not properly explained, or is simply wrong, please also let me know, as I’m learning from these as well!

-If you wish to go deeper into Data Analysis with Python, I highly recommend this O’Reilly book.
+If you wish to go deeper into Statistical Analysis with Python, I highly recommend this O’Reilly book.